SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 >
 > PERHAPS I AM TOO PICKY.
 >
-> OR PERHAPS, NOW IN THE TWILIGHT OF MY YEARS, I FEAR IT IS TOO LATE AND UNFAIR TO SADDLE SOMEONE I LOVE WITH THE INEVITABLE...
+> OR PERHAPS, NOW IN THE TWILIGHT OF MY YEARS, I FEAR IT IS TOO LATE AND IT WOULD BE UNFAIR TO SADDLE SOMEONE I CLAIM TO LOVE WITH THE INEVITABLE...

 <br><i>I couldn't disagree with him more but did not dare interject...</i>